frederic-perez/AmE-dictionary/data/idioms.md

 __reap the benefits__ To enjoy the rewards resulting from something. _You’ll always reap the benefits of hard work—don’t ever forget that._
 __rear its ugly head__
 __receive (one’s) just deserts__ :two: To receive that which one deserves, especially a punishment or unfavorable outcome.
 (Note: The phrase is often misspelled as “just desserts,” due to the pronunciation of “deserts” and “desserts” being the same in this context.) _The CEO cheated his clients out of nearly $4 million, but he received his just deserts when he was stripped of everything he owned and sent to prison._
+__recipe for disaster__ The phrase “recipe for disaster” refers to a situation or combination of actions that is likely to result in failure, trouble, or a negative outcome.
 __reckon with__ :dart::two: __1__ Take into account, be prepared for, as in _The third-party movement is a force to be reckoned with during the primaries._ _You have made our podcast a force to be reckoned with._ __2__ Deal with, as in _Your lost wallet isn’t the only problem we have to reckon with._
 __reclaim (someone or something) from (someone or something else)__ To regain or resume possession of someone or something from someone or something.
 __recount (something) to (one)__ To narrate or share the facts or details of some experience or story to one.